Laniella/git-for-professionals/Chapter4/chapter4_student_a.md

 ![Creating branch from a commit](../img/create_branch_from_commit_a.png)

 Now let's add in a different dataset.
 Download [this New York City air quality dataset](../data/airquality.csv) from the R dataset collection.
-Add this file to the gfp-project folder as you did before.
+Add this file to the project folder as you did before.
 Update the README like before but link to this air quality dataset instead of the mouse litter dataset.
 Stage both files and commit them.
 Your repo should look like the following image after committing those changes.

 ![Git log with air quality dataset commit](../img/log_4a_3.png)